prpole/dissertation/chapter2/main.md

 experiences being a concept.
 (220)

-We may be able to conceive of the totality, and we may be able to experience it as a kind of guilt.
-But the phenomenological gap between the self and the species is too large: species may always be already embodied, but it is never experienced as such.
-The Anthropocene then presents a moment of distinct crisis in the individual imagination.
-Thinking our new epoch requires that the individual experience be expanded even further beyond the self than what normal historical consciousness requires, a collectivity that is less an identification with something larger than an interrogation of an embodied identity, a recognition of the collective that is stitched into the fabric of each individual.
+We may be able to conceive of the totality, and we may be able to experience it as a kind of guilt on behalf of that totality.
+But the phenomenological gap between self and species is too large: species may be always already embodied, but it is not able to be lived except conceptually, or intellectually.
+The Anthropocene thus presents a moment of crisis in the individual imagination.
+Thinking our new epoch requires that the individual experience be expanded even further beyond the self than what normal historical consciousness requires, a collectivizing act that is less identification with something larger than interrogation of an identity that is both *a priori* and embodied.

 Herein, of course, lies the great danger of species-thinking as a theoretical program.
+It risks ignoring half a century of critical theory, the very basis of which is opposition to the kind of essentialism a discourse of the human species would seem to imply.
+At least in the humanities, a proliferation of alternate terms has resulted, most notable among them being the Capitalocene, the Androcene, and the Cthulucene.
+These searches for an alternative term have one thing in common: they understand the "anthropos" in Anthropocene as an even distribution of blame for actions the benefits of which have historically been anything *but* even.
+London's own invocation of the species as a heuristic hardly redeems it, and may in fact do the opposite.
+[London's shitty rep]

-It risks ignoring a half-century of critical theory, the very basis of which is opposition to the kind of essentialism a discourse of the human species would seem to imply.
-Ian Baucom, considering Chakrabarty's universal species concept, points out that "it seems to wreak havoc on the key principles of historical understanding and political commitment that have animated not only Chakrabarty’s preceding body of work, but the broader project of postcolonial critique to which that work has been dedicated" [-@baucom_human_2012 3].
-To consider the species concept as a universal of the same type as those that postcolonial critique has opposed in the past, however, would be to miss Chakrabarty's point.
+But this understandably critical reaction to the term may well mistake one type of universal for another, or at least apply to it a historiographic method that searches for an ethical and economic accounting when the term's argument is first and foremost about the capacities of an organism considered in natural-historical terms.
+Ian Baucom, considering Chakrabarty's version of the universal species concept, points out that "it seems to wreak havoc on the key principles of historical understanding and political commitment that have animated not only Chakrabarty's preceding body of work, but the broader project of postcolonial critique to which that work has been dedicated" [-@baucom_human_2012 3].
+But to consider the species concept as a universal of the same type as those that postcolonial critique has opposed in the past, Baucom continues, would be to miss Chakrabarty's point.
 It is not a universalism in the Hegelian mode, which Chakrabarty himself has opposed in the name of a struggle for the "freedom of difference," but a "natural--scientific" universalism that presents a new paradigm entirely[@-baucom_human_2012 3].
 As Baucom reads it, in this new paradigm "freedom can no longer be conceived of as the freedom of difference against the power of the globalizing same."
-Rather, because "freedom" now relies on survival through a collective effort to save the planet by transforming our relationship to it, this universal concept has become a *sine qua non* of freedom itself.
+Rather, because "freedom" now relies on survival through a collective effort to save the planet by transforming our relationship to it, this universal concept has become a requirement of freedom itself.
 The pursuit of freedom is now "a task of the species, as species, for the species.
 It is a universal human challenge, a challenge of humanity’s shared natural history and its shared planetary future" [-@baucom_human_2012 3].

 The problem of species, of the "*anthropos*" in the Anthropocene, is thus manifold and entangled.
 It demands a natural-scientific universalism that takes